kyrie25/kyrie25/README.md

 <div align="center">

-Not a developer and nor a programmer
+Not a developer nor a programmer
 I do stuff the actual devs consider too tedious to do
 Currently making presences for <a href="https://premid.app/users/368399721494216706">PreMiD</a> whenever I feel like it
 #### My DMs are NOT open, but unless you do have to contact me regarding my work